-You can also report non-urgent tips by using our MyPD phone app, which is free to download from your iPhone or Android device’s store.
 Try to be as specific as possible and the more the information the better!

 Officers generally do not actively get involved in civil disputes as they are not empowered by state statute to do so.
 These incidents are best dealt with by contacting an attorney or the civil courthouse.
 However, do not hesitate to call for an officer in any situation, as he/she will recommend options available to you and document the situation.